-Each SIM together with the NEEScomm CSO, or his designee, will work together to determine an appropriate time schedule for performing the audit.
+Each Site IT Manager together with the NEEScomm CSO, or his designee, will work together to determine an appropriate time schedule for performing the audit.
 The audits will generally be done once a year.
 However, in the event that a security incident is suspected to have occurred or is anticipated, say due to the release of a dangerous malware that affects the IT systems at one or more sites, then further audits will be done.
-In all cases, the timing for the audit will be decided in consultation with the SIMs, such that the site operations are minimally affected and the resources of the site IT staff are optimally utilized.
+In all cases, the timing for the audit will be decided in consultation with the Site IT Managers, such that the site operations are minimally affected and the resources of the site IT staff are optimally utilized.

 The set of scan software that will be a part of the audit will be provided by NEEScomm IT.
 We will be using a suite of audit software, with one necessary requirement being that each software be actively maintained with updates to the vulnerability signatures.
 The entire audit will consist of multiple scans, each using a different software package.
 We will seek to perform the scans at different layers of the software stack, from the network to the application level.

 It is desirable that the audits be done in a manner that is as automated as possible.
 For this NEEScomm will generate, as far as practicable, scripts to run the audit scans automatically, collect the results, and perform a first-pass automated analysis of the scan results to identify any security vulnerabilities.
-The scan will be done in two modes -one where the source is a machine within the university that the site is a part of (to mimic attackers from inside the university) and the second where the source is from the general internet outside the university (to mimic external attackers).
-It is expected that for such technical reasons as well as operational reasons, the execution of the audit scans will be done with the participation of the SIM.
+The scan will be done in two modes – one where the source is a machine within the university that the site is a part of (to mimic attackers from inside the university) and the second where the source is from the general internet outside the university (to mimic external attackers).
+It is expected that for such technical reasons as well as operational reasons, the execution of the audit scans will be done with the participation of the Site IT Manager.
 The parties will determine which machines will be a part of the scan.
 This will be derived from the inventory of the site IT assets that will be done at the beginning of each project year.
-All the IT assets that are related to NEES activities, including, but not restricted to the following will be a part of the security audit ? local data repositories, and machines operated by the NEES network and used to access NEEScomm IT data and NEEScomm IT services.
+All the IT assets that are related to NEES activities, including, but not restricted to the following will be a part of the security audit – local data repositories, and machines operated by the NEES network and used to access NEEShub data and NEEShub services.

 A formal report will be generated once a year that summarizes the results of the audits for each site.
 The report will identify the assets that were a part of the audit, where the audit did find vulnerabilities and security breaches, and remediation actions, both short term and long term.
 This report will not be for public disclosure, keeping in view the security sensitive nature of the information.
 The report will be seen only by NEEScomm members, site IT members, and NSF.

-In addition to the annual audits, NEEScomm will install scan software that can do periodic low intensity audit scans.
+In addition to the annual audits, NEEScomm will install scan software that can do periodic low intensity audit scans, typically every two weeks.
 Such software will be from reputable sources (often from the same sources that provide the software for the annual audits).
 The goal of these periodic scans is to identify vulnerabilities as they come up and any possible security breaches, closer to the time of occurrence of the breach than would be possible through the annual audits.
 For these periodic scans, it is again important that the site activities be minimally affected, if at all.
 Therefore, the schedules for these scans and their priority levels will be decided by the NEEScomm CSO in consultation with the Site IT Managers.
 Further, any Site IT Manager may identify a critical period of operation of the site facilities where no disturbance to the normal operation should be allowed.
 NEEScomm IT will abide by such schedules and disable the periodic scans during these periods.

 In this document, we have outlined the NEES Cyberinfrastructure (NEES CI) security plan that delineates the responsibilities, roles, and expected behavior of all individuals who access NEEScomm IT services and the policies governing the security controls that will be used to minimize the risks of cybersecurity incidents.
 All site IT personnel and NEEScomm IT staff should become familiar with this document.
 The security plan will be reviewed and updated at least annually, and further on an as-needed basis, to reflect enhancements to the NEEScomm IT services and to react to new security threats from the ever-changing computer security field.